kurt-krueckeberg/ebike-indiana/readme.md

 ### Newspaper (there is only one)

-Journal Gazette is the only local newspaper.
-There is a morning print version.
-Most of its digital online content requires a subscription.
+The **Journal Gazette** is the only real local newspaper.
+It has a morning print version.
+Most of its online content requires a subscription.

-General contact [information page](https://www.journalgazette.net/Contact), which contains this information:
+The General contact [information page](https://www.journalgazette.net/Contact) contains these contacts:

 - Main newsroom e-mail: [jgnews@jg.net](jgnews@jg.net])